 Qube Renewables are specialists in end-to-end logistics renewable services.
-Qube, together with Qube owned company – LCR, provide an innovative and diverse service offering to companies investing in wind and solar technologies.
+Qube, together with wholly-owned entity of Qube – LCR, provide an innovative and diverse service offering to companies investing in wind and solar technologies.
 The Qube Renewables team provide an unequalled service offering in the hybrid renewables industry through market-leading logistics, project and equipment services.

 The LCR renewable service includes liaising with manufacturers, contractual negotiations, heavy haulage, logistics, crane hire, site services, installation and post-construction service agreements.
 Qube Renewables, part of the entire Qube network have the distinct ability to manage inventory management, vessel charter, global freight forwarding and customs clearance, stevedoring, break-bulk and container handling, as well as warehousing, distribution and storage.

 Warehousing, Distribution and Storage

 Crane Hire for Port and Site Lifting Services

 Wind Turbine full installation and/or Crane Hire Packages

 - Only Australian based logistics provider that can deliver fully integrated hybrid renewable solutions